-Examples could include: Physical Violence, Substance Misuse, Racism, Homophobia, Transphobia, Dangerous Behaviour, CriminalActs, Extreme Defiance and Severe Bullying.
+Examples could include: Physical Violence, Substance Misuse, Racism, Homophobia, Transphobia, Dangerous Behaviour, Criminal Acts, Extreme Defiance and Severe Bullying.

-All serious incidents are covered by the Good Behaviour Manual policies, systems and processes.
+All serious incidents are covered by the Good Behaviour Manual policies, systems and processes or in the Safeguarding suite of policies and procedures.